Bakus/whp/README.md

 With console commands, it helps to configure repositories and install packages.

-In addition, the database is tuned to support virtual accounts via [ProFTPd](http://www.proftpd.org/) (but manual configuration of ProFTPd is required) - to be improved in the future…
+In addition, the database is tuned to support virtual accounts via [ProFTPd](http://www.proftpd.org/) - to be improved in the future…

 ## Installation
 Minimal required PHP version for start is 8.2 - this can be installed from system repository.